Email FacebookTwitterMenu burgerClose thin

 New Jersey

-The state of New Jersey taxes capital gains as income, and the rate reaches as high as 10.75%.
+The state of New Jersey taxes capital gains as income.
+The rate reaches as high as 10.75%.

 New York

-New York taxes capital gains as income, and the rate reaches 10.9%.
+New York taxes capital gains as income, with the rate reaching 10.90%.

 Oregon

-Oregon taxes capital gains as income, and the rate reaches as high as 9.9%.
+Oregon taxes capital gains as income, with a maximum rate of 9.90%.

 Vermont

 Vermont taxes short-term capital gains as income, as well as long-term capital gains that a taxpayer holds for up to three years.
-They are allowed to deduct up to 40% of capital gains (at a maximum of $350,000 and not exceeding 40% of federal taxable income) on long-term assets held over three years.
-The capital gains tax rate reaches 8.75%.
+Taxpayers are allowed to deduct up to 40% of capital gains (at a maximum of $350,000 and not exceeding 40% of federal taxable income) on long-term assets held over three years.
+The capital gains tax rate in Vermont reaches 8.75%.

 Wisconsin